 - what goes wrong in long chats and long documents

-The key idea is that a bigger context window is useful, but what matters even more is whether the model can use the right information reliably.
+The key idea is this: a larger context window is useful, but quality depends even more on whether the right information is selected and structured inside that space.

 What is a context window?

-An LLM cannot process unlimited input in one shot.
-It works within a bounded token range.
-That bounded working range is the context window.
+An LLM cannot process unlimited text in one pass.
+It operates within a bounded token range, and that bounded working range is the context window.

 - system instructions